ekr/tls13-spec/draft-ietf-tls-tls13.md

-Because this mechanism does not require storing all outstanding tickets, it may be easier to implement in distributed systems with high rates of resumption and 0-RTT, at the cost of potentially weaker anti-replay defense because of the difficulty reliably storing and retrieving the received ClientHello messages.
-In addition, servers MAY implement a separate cache for each cluster, thus limiting replay to once per cluster.
+Because this mechanism does not require storing all outstanding tickets, it may be easier to implement in distributed systems with high rates of resumption and 0-RTT, at the cost of potentially weaker anti-replay defense because of the difficulty of reliably storing and retrieving the received ClientHello messages.
+In many such systems, it is impractical to have globally consistent storage of of all the received ClientHellos.
+In this situation, implementations have two primary options.
+The stronger design is to have a single storage zone be authoritative for a given ticket and refuse 0-RTT for that ticket in any other zone.
+This approach prevents simple replay and limits the number of copies of the application data received to the number of retries clients are willing to perform.
+The weaker design is to implement separate storage for each zone but allow 0-RTT in any zone.
+This approach limits the number of replays to once per zone.
+Application message duplication of course remains possible.

 Servers MAY also implement data stores with false positives, such as Bloom filters, in which case they MUST respond to apparent replay by rejecting 0-RTT but MUST NOT abort the handshake.

 Note: When implementations are freshly started, they SHOULD reject 0-RTT as long as any portion of their recording window overlaps